rabestro/test-numbers/README.md

 # test-numbers
-The test project to explore Spock Framework
+This is a project to explore the Spock framework